-Show that there is a person with a purple hat next to someone with a gold hat.
+Show that for every arrangement of the line satisfying the rule above, there is a person with a purple hat next to someone with a gold hat.

 Yes this is kinda obvious.
 I promise this is good induction practice.
 Yes you could argue this by contradiction.
 I promise this is good induction practice.

-Define P(n) to be "in a line of gold and purple hats, with a purple hat at one end and a gold hat at the other, there is a person with a purple hat next to someone with a gold hat"
+Define P(n) to be "in every line of n people with gold and purple hats, with a purple hat at one end and a gold hat at the other, there is a person with a purple hat next to someone with a gold hat"